-Vladimir V. Putin initiated a series of aggressive digital blockages on March 31, 2026, to isolate the Russian population from global communication networks.
+Vladimir V. Putin initiated a series of aggressive digital blockages to isolate the Russian population from global communication networks.
 National authorities deployed sophisticated filtering systems that paralyzed dozens of popular messaging apps and international news platforms.
 State agencies reported that these measures were necessary to protect domestic security, though the immediate result was widespread digital chaos in major cities.
+By March 31, 2026, the Kremlin's censorship campaign had shifted from website blocking to deeper protocol control.
 Chaos erupted at transit hubs as payment systems linked to foreign servers ceased to function.
 Major telecommunications providers confirmed that the disruptions originated from centralized equipment controlled by the state media regulator.

 Reports from Moscow indicate that the current wave of outages exceeds the scale of previous censorship efforts.
 Digital rights monitors observed that the government is no longer merely blacklisting specific addresses but is instead dismantling the technical bridges that connect the Russian internet to the global web.
 Government expenditures on censorship technology have reached record levels as Vladimir V. Putin prioritizes information control over economic stability.
 These investments funded the installation of specialized hardware across every major internet service provider in the country.
 Total isolation is the endgame.